 What is it about extended follicles draped in sweat?
 Is there some mystical power in them that the Mayans never got around to sharing with us?
 Does the length of a players’ basebeard prolong the ability for a suicide squeeze play or even a bases-clearing triple with three men on base?

 Perhaps, in baseball, it’s the other way around — the beard grows the man.
+There is no room for even the best double-edge razor blades for the men in baseball.
 I realize with a great beard comes a great responsibility but what is going on 2013 playoff baseball is something unlike we have ever seen before.

 Oh sure, many of the ladies in stands call what the Boston Red Sox are doing “sexy facial hair,” but if I was a postseason basebeard player, I would just spread the word that it is dazzling awesomeness oozing from my face.
 My guess, I would get more numbers lobbed to me from the bleachers that way.

 And it’s not just the Boston Red Sox either, although the branding and social media marketing of their brave and virile exploits, such as purchasing real facebook likes, have been fairly ingenious.

 Have you seen Athletics’ stud Josh Reddick lately with his Paul Bunyan-esque self?
 Jason Molte of the Cardinals looks like a stunt double from ‘Duck Dynasty.’
 Bryce Harper with the Nationals is simply enhancing his stud appeal by shaving and reshaving because — let’s admit it — the only reason you shave is the ecstasy of growing the beard again.
 Josh Collmenter of the Diamondbacks is helping him grow was his father gave him.